githwxi/ATS-Temptory/docgen/MISC/TBP-intro.md

 With the above simple example, I have demonstrated a bit of TBP where templates are employed to replace higher-order functions.
-While this is a typical entry point for TBP, there are many more aspects of TBP are yet to be explored.
+While this is a typical entry point for TBP, there are many more aspects of TBP that are yet to be explored.